wp-plugins/1silex4wp/readme.txt

 * override 	cSilex::getIdFromHash and cSilex::setUrlHash
 	wp getOption gives the template
 	id_site is allways the chosen template
--* Liens reecrits avec appel js
+* Liens reecrits avec appel js
+* Reecriture url initiale (juste url base) et deeplink initial
+* produce a prototype template
-* Reecriture url initiale (juste url base) et deeplink initial ?* make the plugin link to an online silex installation? <-> http://wordpress.org/extend/plugins/piwik-analytics/ ?* remove silex files needed only for editing
+?* make the plugin link to an online silex installation? <-> http://wordpress.org/extend/plugins/piwik-analytics/ ?* remove silex files needed only for editing
+* paged comments feed and paged comments in "single" and "page" pages
+* implement all the parameters of the query: http://codex.wordpress.org/Template_Tags/query_posts
+* all language constants passed in FlashVars (404 text, link names, ...)
-* templates silex
+* produce several silex templates
-x	use the content:encoded in a frame and the comments rss feed for the comments x	a frame to add a comment?
+* x	use the content:encoded in a frame and the comments rss feed for the comments
+* x	a frame to add a comment?
+* comments in wrong order
 * add no-flash page param to silex.js
 * detect when flash_theme or framed_theme is missing
 * add a version control and update
 * add tests "if_exist" for all hooks (wp versions)
 * add more info in Flashvars : http://codex.wordpress.org/Function_Reference
+=== Tests ===
+* different url rewrite schemes
+* on portable devices
+* on a browser without flash or / nor javascript
 * security tests
-	* blog_public option
+* 	private blog